Queen Anne’s, Caversham

 Good for: It’s hard to know a girl who wouldn’t love it here.
 It has the acreage and pristine grounds of a top country school, but happens to be a mile outside the centre of Reading.
 It’s academic enough for the pushiest of parents but the style of teaching plus the sport and extra-curricular activities mean the kids have a blast.

 Dare to disagree: Oh be my guest!
-There’s an Open Morning on Friday 16 November at 9.30am.
+There’s an Open Morning on Sat 11 May at 9.30am and an Open Evening on Thur 13 Jun at 4.30pm.
 Have a gander and let me know what you think.

 Queen Anne’s School, Henley Road, Caversham, Berkshire RG4 6DX.
 Tel: 0118 918 7333. qas.org.uk